smitty7349/weweb-highcharts-bar/README.md

   - borderColor ✔️
   - borderRadius ✔️
   - borderWidth ✔️
-  - events?...
+  - events?... ❌ (it only has click on background, which doesn't seem useful to me)
   - margin
   - plot?...
     - backgroundColor
     - borderColor
     - borderWidth
     - shadow
-- Caption
+- Caption ✔️
 - Tooltip
+  - enabled ✔️
   - backgroundColor
   - borderColor
   - borderRadius
   - borderWidth
   - distance
-  - enabled
 - Drilldown
   - Should probably be flat code for now, as it is a complex feature (it basically adds another chart)